Skip to content

 All BSN-DNP applicants must submit proof of current BLS, ACLS and PALS certification.
 This is an application requirement.

-• 3 references: 1 from your nurse manager or immediate supervisor, 2 from peers who can speak to your ability as a nurse and colleague
+• 3 references (1 from your nurse manager or supervisor, 2 from peers)

 • Personal statement

-• ICU Experience Form (completed by your nurse manager or immediate supervisor)
+• ICU Experience Form completed by your supervisor

 We admit 20 students per cohort.